oVirt/ovirt-site/source/feature/cumulative-rx-tx-statistics.html.md

 Whenever new statistics reported by vdsm (either for a host or for a VM) are collected for persistence to the DB, and assuming cluster compatibility version >= 3.6 (otherwise leave things as they are):

 *   Total RX/TX should be updated (in the case of VMs, after accounting for the offset at the time).
-*   The sample time should be stored as is.
+*   The sample time should be stored as reported.
 *   RX/TX rates should be computed from the difference between the sample and the difference between sample times.
+Special care should be taken with statistics reported for the first time, in which the previous sample time should be null - in which case, it's best to set the rate to null/zero (it will be updated as soon as the next sample arrives).

 As described earlier, RX/TX offsets will need to be updated whenever a VM is shut down, powered off or migrated (possibly as a trigger of status changes), and whenever a VM interface is unplugged or hotunplugged (possibly depending on cluster compatibility version, shouldn't matter but cleaner if we don't set any values for incompatible clusters).